appgardenstudios/hyaline/www/content/documentation/how-to/check-pull-request.md

 ## Steps

 ### 1. Create Configuration
-The first step is to create a configuration file for the repo in the `repos/` folder in the forked `hyaline-github-app-config` repo.
+The first step is to create a configuration file for the repo in the `repos/` folder in the forked `hyaline-github-app-config` configuration repository.

 For example, the configuration to could look something like: